yetanalytics/xapipe/doc/json.md

   ...
 }
 ```
 Source and Target are responsible for providing information about the respective source and target LRS configurations.
 All of the options correspond to the `--source-*` and `--target-*` arguments in the CLI reference.
+The only difference is you have to set `xapi-prefix` as a separate field.
 Any option with a default can be omitted from the JSON config and it will take the default value or the previously set value if resuming a stored job.

 These sections can be used to update LRS config for paused jobs, for instance in the case where LRS credentials are changed.